Alpha, Queensland: History

 The town of Alpha is situated approximately 400 kilometres to the west of Rockhampton, with the name being derived from Alpha Pastoral Station, established in 1863.
 This was a very large station, dominating the area and growing to more than 1,600 square kilometres by the 1890s.

 The area was originally visited and partly explored by the New South Wales Surveyor-General, Thomas Mitchell in 1846 and it was his reports that were to encourage settlement, particularly from the 1860s.
 Early European settlers to move into the region included Robert Donaldson and Agnes Adelaide Donaldson.

 Alpha was initially established as a temporary terminus during construction of the Central Western railway line (then known as the Great Northern line, a name that would be subsequently assigned to the subsequent more northern line west of Townsville to Mount Isa), which was being built westwards from Rockhampton.
 The major coastal centre was keen to take full advantage of the inland pastoral wealth being generated and pushed for a central railway line.
 Construction commenced in 1867, reaching Emerald in 1879 and was opened to Alpha on 22 September 1884.
 The construction camp continued moving west, but a township remained at the former terminus.
 Until June 1990, Queensland Rail maintained a locomotive depot in the town.

 Alpha Provisional School opened on 30 August 1886.
 It became Alpha State School on 7 September 1894.
 A preschool centre was added in 1987.

-Churches followed, with the Catholic Church opening in 1890 and the United Protestant Church in 1894.
-The Sisters of St Joseph of the Sacred Heart opened a Catholic primary school in 1902 and a convent school was established in 1904.
-A hospital was opened in 1913.
+A United Protestant Church opened in March 1894.

+A Catholic church opened in 1899.

+Three Sisters of St Joseph of the Sacred Heart arrived by train in Alpha on Thursday 15 May 1902.
+The Sisters operated a temporary Catholic primary school in the church in 1902.
+A convent with school boarding facilities was established in 1904 and was officially opened by Bishop Higgins in June 1904.
+In November 1904, the pupils presented a successful concert for a large crowd.
+St Joseph's Convent School gained its own building, offiicially opened by Bishop Shiel in November 1918.
+It was erected at a cost of £820.
+When the convent became dangerously riddled with white ants in 1922, it was replaced by a single storey building.

+In November 1950, Alpha was inundated with flood water and the Sisters were forced to leave their convent and shelter in the top floor of the school.
+To reach it they carried provisions and a primus stove in buckets on their heads and waded through waist deep water.